finagle/finch/README.md

 }
 ```

 The most cool thing about monds is that they may be composed/reused as hell.
-Here is the example of _extending_ the existent readed with new fields/validation rules.
+Here is the example of _extending_ an existent reader within new fields/validation rules.

 ```scala
 val restrictedUser = {